Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Background Related Work

 \subsection{Studies in Knowledge Graphs}

 Understanding the benefits, shortcomings, and future research directions for knowledge graphs was outlined in a 2019 Dagstuhl seminar report\cite{Bonatti:2019:Knowledge}.
-In the same year, another Dagstuhl report provided new directions for visual analytics research for multilayer networks\cite{kivela2019visual}, which have similar properties to KGs.
+In the same year, another Dagstuhl report provided new directions in visual analytics research for multilayer networks\cite{kivela2019visual}, which have similar properties to KGs.
 A 2022 Dagstuhl report on the intersection of graph databases and network visualization\cite{klein2022bringing} is likely the most similar in motivation to our work here.

-However, to the best of our knowledge, our interview study is the first attempt to understand and characterize the practitioners of KGs, their challenges, their tool usage, and their visualization needs.
-Similar qualitative work has been done within the visualization research community to understand the practices of ML experts\cite{passi2018trust, hong2020human}, client-facing data scientists\cite{mosca2019defining}, exploratory data analysts\cite{kandel2012enterprise, alspaugh2018futzing, wongsuphasawat2019goals}, and ML stakeholders\cite{suresh2021beyond}.
-In addition to improving practices and collaborations, these studies are similarly conducted to discover new opportunities for visualization to alleviate challenges faced by practitioners.
+However, to the best of our knowledge, our interview study is the first attempt to characterize the practitioners of KGs, their challenges, their tool usage, and their visualization needs.
+Similar qualitative work has been done within the visualization research community to understand the obstacles faced by ML experts\cite{passi2018trust, hong2020human} (e.g., \textit{data cascades}\cite{sambasivan2021everyone}), client-facing data scientists\cite{mosca2019defining}, exploratory data analysts\cite{kandel2012enterprise, alspaugh2018futzing, wongsuphasawat2019goals}, and ML stakeholders\cite{suresh2021beyond}.
+In addition to improving collaborations, these studies are similarly conducted to discover new opportunities for visualization to alleviate challenges faced by practitioners.

-A recent position paper by Lissandrini et al.\cite{lissandrini2022knowledge} addressed the need for better KG exploration tools.
-In their work, they highlight important tasks and use cases for KG systems -- particularly targeted towards KG creators and maintainers.
-While the authors provide an excellent foundation for database system designs and considerations, our work differs in that we interview KG users directly to broadly identify their needs across various technologies and visualization tools.
+A recent position paper by Lissandrini et al.\cite{lissandrini2022knowledge} called for better KG exploration tools.
+The authors highlight important tasks and use cases for KG systems, particularly for KG creators and maintainers.
+From our interviews, we identify similar challenges and needs for users (e.g., maintaining KG schemas, scalability, and the demand for interim query results); however, we also identify unmet visualization needs for KG builders, analysts, and consumers.
+While the authors provide an excellent foundation for database system designs, our work differs in that we interview KG practitioners directly to understand their needs across various technologies and visualization tools.